 If you have any special accessibility requirements, please advise Democratic Services ahead of the meeting on email@example.com or 020 8891 7183.

 Planning Committee meetings are filmed for live or subsequent broadcast on our website.
-At the start of the meeting the Chairman will confirm if all or part of the meeting is being filmed.
+At the start of the meeting the Chair will confirm if all or part of the meeting is being filmed.
 The images and sound recording may be used for training purposes within the Council.

 By entering the meeting room and using the public seating area, you are consenting to being filmed and to the possible use of those images and sound recordings for webcasting and/or training purposes.

-At the beginning of the meeting the Chairman of the Committee will announce the order in which items are to be heard which in most cases is per the order set out in the agenda.
-If there are minutes of any previous meetings, the Chairman will ask the Committee for permission to sign them.
+At the beginning of the meeting the Chair of the Committee will announce the order in which items are to be heard which in most cases is per the order set out in the agenda.
+If there are minutes of any previous meetings, the Chair will ask the Committee for permission to sign them.
 Members will be asked to declare any interests in items on the agenda.

 Each item will be heard as follows: